SakshiRastogi1302/Data-Structures-Algorithms/lecture1-flowchart-pseudocode/lecture-1-notes.md

 # Lecture 1 :- FlowChart + PseudoCode + Installation

 Q1 What is the need of doing DSA Course?
 Ans.
-Whenever we apply for software engineer role in tech companies, the interviewers will ask some DSA Questions just to know how good problem solvers we are.
+Whenever we apply for software engineer role in tech companies, the interviewers will ask some DSA Questions just to know how good problem solver you are.
 Interviewers will ask some DSA Questions that developers have to solve efficiently and optimistically by using DSA concepts.

 Q2.
 List of Data Structures & Algorithms that we will be studying throughout this course?\
 Ans.